CharlieJRBenson/CharlieJRBenson/README.md

 - I build, test, deploy and hack Smart-Contracts on EVM chains.

-- It's my passion to impact the way Defi/Blockchain will change the future of our tech and finance industries.
+- It's my passion to impact the way Defi/Blockchain changes the future of our tech and finance industries.

 - How to reach me: &nbsp; [![Linkedin Badge](https://img.shields.io/badge/-Charlie-blue?style=flat-square&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/charles-benson-blockchain/)